 It's difficult to envision a life where digging coal with a pick and shovel is how you earn a living to provide for your family.
 It's hard to think of working six days a week, often 10-12 hours each day hundreds of feet underground in a dark and terribly hot coal mine.

+It's impossible to imagine the horror of having the mine explode or collapse on top of you or fill with poisonous gas - all of which happened here over a hundred years ago.
 At 8:00 am on the 14th of October, 1913, a massive explosion two miles underground ripped through the shafts of Senghenydd coal mine killing 440 men and boys.
 After all was told, 469 lives were lost and hundreds of families were left devastated in this small coal mining community.

 So, take a few minutes out of your incredibly easy and comfortable life to read this; Senghenydd Colliery Disaster.